payini/IdentityManager/README.md

 ## Summary

-In this demo, we built a `netstandard` class library based on the `GitHub` repo by [mguinness](https://github.com/mguinness/IdentityManagerUI), to provide CRUD operations to Microsoft's Identity tables.
+In this demo, we built a `netstandard` class library based on the `GitHub` repo by [mguinness](https://github.com/mguinness/IdentityManagerUI), to provide CRUD operations to Microsoft Identity tables.

 Then we built a basic Blazor Server application to make use of the `netstandard` class library we created, to provide a UI to add/list/delete users, and roles.